 This folding technique works best with cotton or linen dinner napkins.
 For best results, spray your napkins with starch and iron well before folding.

 - Cloth napkin

-Fold in a Half Vertical
+Fold in Half Vertically

-Bottom Half of Napkin Comes Up
+Fold Bottom Half Up

-Fold in one side to the center of the napkin and you will find you have created a small pouch on the lower half of the fold.
-Take the other side of your napkin and tuck it into that pouch.
+Now, flip the napkin over and smooth it out a touch.
+Fold over the napkin's left side to meet the new center of your napkin.
+This will create a small pouch on the lower half of the fold.
+Take the other side of your napkin, fold it back, and tuck it into that pouch.
 Smooth out your work and flip over for the next step.